scottyhardy/docker-wine/README.md

 err:winediag:nulldrv_CreateWindow Application tried to create a window, but no driver could be loaded. err:winediag:nulldrv_CreateWindow Make sure that your X server is running and that $DISPLAY is set correctly.
 ```
-You can get around this by modifying xhosts permissions on your local machine by running:
+You can get around this by modifying xhost permissions on your local machine by running:
 ```bash
 xhost +
 ```